hashicorp/terraform-random-tfe-utility/fixtures/test_bastion_init/README.md

 - add the TFE private key to the bastion virtual machine
 - add `ssh-config` files for the IP addresses that are passed in

+*NOTE: THIS IS NOT RECOMMENDED FOR PRODUCTION.*
+Our TFE modules already provide cloud specific ways of connecting to the TFE instances, therefore this configuration is only necessary when you are creating a bastion _virtual machine_ for testing purposes.

 ## Example Usage

 ```tf